datalad-handbook/book/docs/basics/101-130-yodaproject.rst

    The above screenshot shows the linkage between the analysis project you will create and its subdataset.
-Clicking on the subdataset (highlighted) will take you to the iris dataset the handbook provides, shown below.
+Clicking on the subdataset (highlighted) will take you to the iris dataset the online-handbook provides, shown below.

    .. image:: ../artwork/src/screenshot_submodule.png
       :alt: The input dataset is linked